dotse/tls-fed-auth/tls-fed-auth.md

 -   Certificate Verification: The issuer certificates listed in the metadata are validated to ensure that the algorithms used in the certificates are well-known and secure, and that the certificates are currently valid and have not expired
 -   Tag Validation: Ensures that tags (see (#servers-clients)) in the metadata adhere to the defined tag structure, verifying both mandatory and optional tags.
 This process is crucial for maintaining consistency and preventing unauthorized tags within a federation.

-The FedAE metadata repository serves as the vital foundation for establishing trust and enabling secure communication within a FedAE environment.
+The MATF metadata repository serves as the vital foundation for establishing trust and enabling secure communication within a MATF environment.
 By providing a central, secure, and controlled repository for critical information, the metadata repository empowers members to confidently discover other trusted entities, and establish secure connections for seamless interaction.

 ## Metadata Submission